saedalav/DevOps-Challenge/README.md

 - by default output.txt is stored in /opt/pythonscripts/output.txt on the vagrant machine
 - Note that the timestamp of the vagrant machine is UTC-01:00

+On this branch:
+- ansibles creates a new virtualhost.conf file and configures apache to use it
+- Python script creates a basic html page that displays the output as document root of apache
+- Additionally, ansible outputs the ip address in terminal so that it is easy to test apache.